 The Ontario Student Record (OSR) is the official, on-going educational record for each student and is stored in the school most recently attended by the student.
 Teaching staff, each student, and the parent(s) or guardian(s) of a student are entitled to have access to the student's OSR.
 Supervised access can be arranged by appointment during normal business hours.
 Transcripts of marks are issued on written or personal request.
 Once a student reaches the age of 18, by law, they control access to the OSR by anyone not mentioned above.
 Parents of adult students will only have access to a student's academic records upon written authorization from the student.
 All senior level courses remaining on a student's timetable five days after the first provincial report will be recorded on the transcript.
 Transcripts requested after a student has graduated and is no longer attending secondary school are subject to a charge of \$5.00 per copy.
 WITHDRAWAL FROM A COURSE - GRADES 11 & 12:

 If a student (including a student with a completed Individual Education Plan) withdraws from a Grade 11 or 12 course within five instructional days following the issue of the first provincial report card in a semestered or non-semestered school, the withdrawal is not recorded on the Ontario Student Transcript (OST).
 If a student withdraws from a course after five instructional days following the issue of the first provincial report card in a semestered or non-semestered school, the withdrawal is recorded on the OST by entering a 'W' in the 'Credit' column.
 The student's percentage grade at the time of the withdrawal is recorded in the 'Percentage Grade' column.
 ADDITIONAL SUPPORTS THROUGH REFERRAL PROCESS:

 While the focus of Guidance and Career Education is to assist students with the development of the entire student, some families and students may require additional social support from Board employees.
 Students under the age of 18 must have their parent/guardian sign the referral form for the student/support intervention.
 SPECIAL EDUCATION ADVISORY COMMITTEE (SEAC):

 SEAC is an advisory committee mandated through the Education Act as a standing committee of each school Board.
 The committee reports to the school Board and makes recommendations to the board on special education programs and services.
 The committee is comprised of Trustees, Board personnel, community members, and associations representing a wide variety of interests related to students with exceptional needs.

-CREDIT RECOVERY:
+The Indigenous Education Advisory Committee (IEAC):

-Our provincially-recognized Credit Recovery program is an in-school program for students who have not successfully completed some of their courses.
+IEAC is an advisory committee mandated by the Ministry of Education in September of 2017.
+The mandate of the committee is to enhance and improve Indigenous Education for all students.
+The committee reports to the board on the Board Action Plan and programming for both Elementary and Secondary panels.
+The committee is comprised of board personnel, community members and organizations with an interest in Indigenous Education, including parents.
+CREDIT RECOVERY: Our provincially-recognized Credit Recovery program is an in-school program for students who have not successfully completed some of their courses.
 In a credit recovery classroom, students work on recovering previously failed courses and have the opportunity to get their credit accumulation back on track.
 Credit Recovery offers students a supportive environment that focusses on the key expectations of a course and also assists students with pathway planning and developing improved learning skills that will help them in earning their Ontario Secondary School Diploma.